rdegges/rdegges-blog/articles/2012/improvement-and-perfection.md

 how to work, etc., but these skills are gained over time and with practice.

 Nobody is born knowing how to write computer software, and nobody is born with the ability to play guitar.
-Every skill you possess is learned and acquired over time, with lots of practice.
+Every skill you posess is learned and acquired over time, with lots of practice.
 If you'd like to become better at playing the guitar, you must deliberately practice playing the guitar--learning to read music, learning the finger positions, learning how things are supposed to sound, etc. No matter how much you like guitar or how much you read about guitar--the only way to get better at your craft is to deliberately practice it.

-The more you practice a certain skill, the better you'll become.
+The more you practice a cetain skill, the better you'll become.
 If you continuously spend 10 hours a day making sushi, you will undoubtedly become better at making sushi.

 In addition to practicing your craft, you can also improve your skill by